 We were also were fortunate that so many scholars wanted to contribute to the discussion of dress of ordinary people, and present in our panels.
 This included scholars such as Joyce de Vries and Amanda Wunder, who focused on the clothing of women seen through Bolognese dowry inventories, and the clothing of the women who were admitted into the poor hospital, Hospital de la Pasión in Madrid, respectively.
 Francesca Canadé Sautman and Alisa M. Carlson touched on the role of hats and headdresses used by the lower levels of society, by discussing depictions of hats and headwear in the portraits painted by Hans Holbein the Elder in Augsburg, and the depictions of women’s linen head coverings in Europe, with an emphasis on Burgundy-Flanders.

 After our own panels were successfully behind us, we were able to enjoy the rest of the conference.
 Some of our team members had been to previous RSA conferences, whereas for some this was the first time in a conference of this scale.
 The scope of the presentations and scholars from all areas of Renaissance studies made sure that there were at least three interesting panels going on in any given moment, and it was hard to choose where to go.
-It was a pleasure to meet some many old and new colleagues, engage in interesting discussions and enjoy the papers that shed light to so many various aspects of renaissance life.
+It was a pleasure to meet so many old and new colleagues, engage in interesting discussions and enjoy the papers that shed light to so many various aspects of renaissance life.
 We look very much forward to next year´s conference!